Oyinkan Braithwaite

 Oyinkan Braithwaite (born 1988) is a Nigerian-British novelist and writer.
 She was born in Lagos and spent her childhood in both Nigeria and the UK.
+Braithwaite is best known for her debut novel, My Sister, the Serial Killer.

 Life

 Braithwaite was born in Lagos in 1988.
-She spent most of her childhood in the UK after her family moved to Southgate in north London.
-She had her primary school education in London then returned to Lagos when her brother was born in 2001.
-She studied law and creative writing at Surrey University and Kingston University before moving back to Lagos in 2012.
+She spent most of her childhood in the UK after her family moved to Southgate, London.
+She had her primary-school education in London then returned to Lagos when her brother was born in 2001.
+She studied law and creative writing at the University of Surrey and Kingston University before moving back to Lagos in 2012.

-She has worked as an assistant editor in publishing house Kachifo and as a production manager at Ajapa World, an education and entertainment company.
+She has worked as an assistant editor in publishing house Kachifo Limited and as a production manager at Ajapa World, an education and entertainment company.

 Career

 Braithwaite's debut book, My Sister, the Serial Killer, was published by Doubleday Books in 2018 to wide acclaim.
-Her short stories have appeared in McSweeney's, WePresent, and Amazon Original Stories' Hush Collection.
+Her short stories have appeared in McSweeney's, WePresent and Amazon Original Stories' Hush Collection.

-Braithwaite is also an illustrator, and she illustrated the cover of the Nigerian edition of her novel, which was published by Narrative Landscape Publishers.
+Braithwaite is also an illustrator, and illustrated the cover of the Nigerian edition of her novel, which was published by Narrative Landscape Publishers.